 In this Q&A with Joseph Jordan, we’ll tell you the red flags to look out for in an employment agreement.
 This will help you make sure you’re entering a contract that will benefit you in the long run.

-Whether it’s an independent contractor agreement or a true W2 agreement.
-We advise that young dental associates go into an employment scenario with a W2 employment agreement.
+Whether it’s an independent contractor agreement or a true W2 agreement, we advise that young dental associates go into an employment scenario with a W2 employment agreement.
 That way, taxes are withheld from your paycheck, so you don’t have to worry about doing your own withholdings or quarterly taxes.

 What’s beneficial about a hybrid structure is that the dental associate can make more if they’re working harder.
-Plus, it gives them a stable base pay, which can help young doctors just starting their career feel more comfortable.
+Plus, it gives them a stable base pay, which can help young doctors just starting their careers feel more comfortable.

 What we watch out for is a future advance against earnings.
 The main reason we don’t like this for young doctors is that when they get paid, they put it in the bank.
 However, in a future advance against earnings situation, they may find out later that they didn’t earn as much as they were paid per their percentage of collections.
-Now the dental associate is in a situation where they owe money back to the practice.
+So now the dental associate is in a situation where they owe money back to the practice.

 This is a big question – how do you get out of the contract?
-Young doctors tend to start the first job quickly because they feel like they need the money to start paying back loans.
+Young doctors tend to start their first job quickly because they feel like they need the money to start paying back loans.
 It’s a lot of pressure.
 Because of that, they may not get an advisor or attorney to look at their employment contract.